 Afton State Park

-Most of the park is oak savanna, although there are also bits of prairie and woodland.
-The park has easy hiking trails with limited views of the river.
 Many of the trees in the park are oak, making it one of the later parks to reach full color in the fall and perfect for a late fall hike.

 Banning State Park

-Banning State Park features easy hiking trails and challenging rapids in a gorgeous setting along the Kettle River near Sandstone.
+Banning State Park (DNR website) features easy hiking trails and challenging rapids in a gorgeous setting along the Kettle River near Sandstone.
 There are also ruins and a waterfall – just to provide a few more options for exploration.

 Interstate State Park

 A paddlewheel boat located just outside the park also provides tours through the river gorge and downstream.
 This is a gem of a park and a perfect day trip from the Twin Cities.
+Spring is a great time to explore the park’s wildflowers and potholes.
+Summer is perfect for kayaking and canoeing.Then kick off fall with a late summer cruise on the Saint Croix.

 Jay Cooke State Park

 This is a geologically unique area with unusual rock outcroppings visible all along the river.
-There is also a historic cemetery located within the park.
+There is also a historic pioneer cemetery located within the park.

 Moose Lake State Park